 APS members are required to abide by principles of professional conduct, responsibilities and confidentiality.
-These are set and monitored by the Society in its Code of Ethics.
+These are set and monitored by the APS in its Code of Ethics.
 The Code was developed to safeguard the welfare of consumers of psychological services and the integrity of the profession.
-The APS Ethics Committee may investigate breaches of these standards, and those found guilty of breaches may be censured or excluded from membership of the Society.
+The APS Ethics Committee may investigate breaches of these standards, and those found guilty of breaches may be censured or excluded from membership of the APS.

 At the 2007 APS AGM, Members of the APS voted to adopt the proposed Code of Ethics, which had been developed over the preceding two years.